Nilson (footballer, born 1975): Club career

-Club

 Brazil

 Born in Vitória, Espírito Santo, Nílson started his career at Esporte Clube Vitória, signing with Santa Cruz Futebol Clube in 1999 and achieving promotion from the Campeonato Brasileiro Série B in the same year.
-He then had loan spells, at Sociedade Esportiva do Gama and Associação Atlética Internacional (Limeira).
+He then had loan spells at Sociedade Esportiva do Gama and Associação Atlética Internacional (Limeira).

 Nilson was released by Santa Cruz in 2003, for financial reasons.
-After an injury-ridden stint with Americano FC he joined Clube Náutico Capibaribe, where he won the Campeonato Pernambucano.
+After an injury-ridden stint with Americano FC, he joined Clube Náutico Capibaribe where he won the Campeonato Pernambucano.

 Vitória Guimarães

 In 2003, Nílson was spotted by Vitória S.C. manager Jorge Jesus and agent António Texeira while playing footvolley, with Jesus wanting him to play in Portugal.
 They lost touch, but later he was contacted again by Teixeira and agreed to move to Portugal that year after his €90,000 release clause was paid, being first choice from the start but not being able to prevent, however, the Guimarães side from being relegated to the Segunda Liga in his first season.

 After only missing two league games in 2006–07 as the Minho team returned to the Primeira Liga, Nilson played all matches the following campaign as they achieved a third place, subsequently reaching the third qualifying round of the UEFA Champions League.